-In general terms, negligence is "the failure to use ordinary care" through either an act or omission.
+In general terms, negligence is the failure to use ordinary care through either an act or omission.
 That is, negligence occurs when:

-- somebody does not exercise the amount of care that a reasonably careful person would use under the circumstances; or
+A person does not exercise the amount of care that a reasonably careful person would use under the circumstances; or

-- somebody does something that a reasonably careful person would not do under the circumstances.
+A person does something that a reasonably careful person would not do under the circumstances.

-Negligence is often claimed in personal injury lawsuits.
+Negligence claims are a very common basis for personal injury lawsuits.
 For example, a personal injury lawsuit arising out of an automobile accident case or premises liability action is frequently based on the theory that the defendant was negligent.

 Proximate cause exists where the plaintiff is injured as the result of negligent conduct, and plaintiff's injury must have been a natural and probable result of the negligent conduct.
 In order for a defendant to be liable, the plaintiff must establish both negligence and proximate cause.

 A defendant may be liable even where an injury has multiple proximate causes, and whether those causes occur at the same time or as the result of a series of events.
-A plaintiff may be able to bring a cause of action against two or more defendants by proving that the acts of each were proximate causes of the plaintiff's injury, even where the defendants' negligent acts were distinct and independent of the other's.
+A plaintiff may be able to bring a cause of action against two or more defendants by proving that the acts of each were proximate causes of the plaintiff's injury, even where each defendants' negligent acts were distinct and independent of the other's.

-A typical formula for evaluating negligence requires that a plaintiff prove the following four factors by a "preponderance of the evidence (that is, that the plaintiff's allegations are more likely than not):
+A typical formula for evaluating negligence requires that a plaintiff prove the following four factors by a preponderance of the evidence (that is, that the plaintiff's allegations are more likely than not):

 The defendant owed a duty to the plaintiff (or a duty to the general public, including the plaintiff);

 The defendant violated that duty;

 As a result of the defendant's violation of that duty, the plaintiff suffered injury; and

 The injury was a reasonably foreseeable consequence of the defendant's action or inaction.

 For example, a person driving a car has a general duty to conduct the car in a safe and responsible manner.
 If a driver runs through a red light, the driver violates that duty.
 As it is foreseeable that running a red light can result in a car crash, and that people are likely to be injured in such a collision, the driver will be liable in negligence for any injuries that in fact result to others in a collision resulting from the running of the red light.

 Gross negligence means conduct or a failure to act that is so reckless that it demonstrates a substantial lack of concern for whether an injury will result.
-It is sometimes necessary to establish "gross negligence" as opposed to "ordinary negligence" in order to overcome a legal impediment to a lawsuit.
+It is sometimes necessary to establish gross negligence as opposed to ordinary negligence; in order to overcome a legal impediment to a lawsuit.
 For example, a government employee who is on the job may be immune from liability for ordinary negligence, but may remain liable for gross negligence.

-Consider, for example, a commercial venture engaged in a high risk recreational activity, such as a company that offers rock climbing tours.
+Consider, for example, a commercial venture engaged in a high-risk recreational activity, such as a company that offers rock climbing tours.
 If a tour member is injured when safety equipment provided by the company unexpectedly fails, a valid release may protect the company from a lawsuit.
 However, if the company knows up front that the equipment is defective and uses it anyway, it would not be protected by the release.

-Where contributory negligenceprinciples are applied, if the plaintiff in any way contributed to his or her own injury, the plaintiff is barred from recovering damages.
+Where contributory negligenceprinciples are applied, if the plaintiff is found to have in any way contributed to his or her own injury, the plaintiff is barred from recovering damages.
 The extreme consequence of this approach has led to its being limited or abandoned in many jurisdictions.

-One historic limitation has been to examine the context of an accident to determine who had the "last clear chance" to avoid its occurrence, and to excuse a plaintiff's contributory negligence where the defendant is found to have had and to have failed to exercise that "last clear chance".
+One historic limitation has been to examine the context of an accident to determine who had the last clear chance to avoid its occurrence, and to excuse a plaintiff's contributory negligence where the defendant is found to have had and to have failed to exercise that last clear chance.

 Some states follow a mixture of comparative and contributory negligence, whereby a plaintiff who is less than fifty percent at fault may recover damages reduced by the plaintiff's proportion of fault, but a plaintiff who is more than fifty percent at fault may not recover damages, or may recover only a percentage of economic damages, against the defendants.
-(More information on damages can be found in this associated article.)